Use the following guide to set up your camera to capture exposures ready for HDReal® processing.

 Set Picture Control

-Press the ISO button on the back and set ISO to 400.
+Press the ISO button on the back and rotate the main command dial to 400.
 This is a good balance between noise and shutter speed.

 Set White Balance